tmsteph/3dvr.tech/README.md

 If you share our vision and passion for technology that empowers people and supports local communities, we invite you to join us in building the future.
 Together, we can create a world where technology enhances our lives and fosters economic growth.

----

-This README file provides an overview of your vision, products, and business model, conveying a clear and compelling message to potential contributors and users.